I’ve had teachers ask me, “How do you get all of that reading instruction into 15 minutes?” and I tell them it’s because…

 - I get their buy-in by regularly sharing with them how important our time together is.

 - I keep things routine so we transition from one activity to the next smoothly.

 - I keep teacher talk to a minimum.

 - I use a Must Do May Do system for centers and find I have fewer interruptions at the table.
 Learn to use this method instead of rotating reading centers.

-- And once again…And this is just my choice…I rarely if ever play games at the guided reading table.
+- And once again…And this is just my choice…I rarely, if ever, play reading games at the guided reading table.
 I reserve the table for instruction.
 Games are played during May Do centers.
 This doesn’t mean that other teachers are doing it wrong.
 I just have found that my time is better spent on targeted instruction.

-These are some great ways to keep students on track with their goals and a great way to work on getting in every minute during guided reading!
+These are some great ways to keep my student on track with their goals and a great way to work on getting every minute in during guided reading!

 These are the guided reading strategies I’ve lived by for many years, I hope they help you as much as they’ve helped me.
 If you have any questions or comments please leave them below, I love to hear what you have to say!

 Looking for more guided reading strategies that are useful all year long?
 Check out these posts: